Eolizertrak/HoodsCapstone/README.md

 ## Klaus Jokinen

 I’m a Software development professional with great urge to learn more.
-Currently I’m working as Junior Software Developer and studying software developmentat Turku University of Applied Sciences.
+Currently I’m working as Junior Software Developer and studying software development at Turku University of Applied Sciences.
 My core strengths are team work, passion for my own workand a desire to provide customers with the most comprehensive solution to problems and challenges they are facing.

 I’ve worked on multiple personal projects using Java, C#, TypeScript, Angular, JavaScript, NodeJS Flutter and Dart.
 Currently I’m working with Dart and Flutter framework to bring native app experiences on both iOS and Android platforms.